caisplusplus/caispluplus.github.io/README.md

 The curriculum posts are located in [_posts/](/_posts) under a Liquid Blog post format.
 Ordering, subsections, sources, and q&a of the curriculum lessons is contained within [_data/curriculum-metadata.json](/_data/curriculum-metadata.json).

+### 4. Links
+When adding links using `<a href="..."></a>`, please keep in mind whether we want the user to **stay on or return to the same page** or be **navigated away from the current page**.
+If we want the user to stay on or return to the same page, please make sure that the link **opens in a new tab** using `target="_blank"`.
+Otherwise, opening the link in the current tab is fine if we do not want to incentivize the user to stay on the current page.

+In general (with exceptions), external links should open on a new tab, whereas internal links should open on the same tab.